mohamuhsin/project-manager/README.md

 2. forwadedREF: Used to pass ref between components.
 3. useImperativeHandle hook: Allows components to be reusable so that ref changes don't affect other components.
 4. Portals: we practiced portals used to teleport elements to be rendered in different parts of our application.
-4. Portals: we practiced portals used to teleport elements to be rendered i
+4. Portals: we practiced portals used to teleport elements to be rendere